Articles > Business > What is an office manager?

 There are some daily tasks opens in new window that most office managers do regardless of industry.
 Here are a few examples:

-• Enforcing office managerial policies and procedures
+• Enforcing office policies and procedures

 • Filtering job applications for potential new hires